terotests/robowr/README.md

 - merging models so that they can add new data to arrays
 - saving default command settings

+## Think about branch safetu

+- perhaps you should always work in some branch?
+- Robowr could require some working branch to be used so that master is not destroyed

 ## Done

 - command order / priority